dahong67/GCPDecompositions.jl/docs/src/quickstart.md

 ## Step 3: Run GCPDecompositions

-Let's create a simple three-way (a.k.a. order-three) data tensor that is approximately rank one!
+Let's create a simple three-way (a.k.a. order-three) data tensor that has a rank-one signal plus noise!

 ```@repl quickstart
 dims = (10, 20, 30)